Updated July 13, 2023

 Introduction of Pro-Forma Earnings

-Pro-forma earnings are those earnings which are calculated using certain projections or estimations or presumptions about the future prospects of the company, which may not be in compliance with the generally acceptable principles of accounting & which are used for securing bank finance or using internally for the purpose of decision making by the management.
+Pro-forma earnings are those earnings that are calculated using certain projections or estimations, or presumptions about the future prospects of the company, which may not be in compliance with the generally accepted principles of accounting & which are used for securing bank finance or using internally for the purpose of decision making by the management.

 - Pro-forma means “as a matter of form.”